-Auto Window Up - If Equipped
+Auto Window Up With Anti-Pinch Protection- If Equipped

-Lift the window switch to the second detent, release, and the window will go up automatically.
+Lift the window switch fully upward to the second detent, release, and the window will go up automatically.

 To cancel the Auto Up movement, operate the switch either in the up or down direction and release the switch.